capsseminar/Archive/README.md

 The Spring 2018 iteration of CAPS is our first attempt to bring computational thinking into international relations curricula and focuses on introductory Python.

-There is no dedicated course material for this iteration, but you can find some of our material on introductory Python[here](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/Slides/CAPS%2002%20Python%20Primer_10-15.pdf").
+There is no dedicated course material for this iteration, but you can find some of our material on introductory Python [here](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/Slides/CAPS%2002%20Python%20Primer_10-15.pdf").

 ### Fall 2018